UoA-eResearch/roonka_volume_models/blender_2.79b/blender279b_README.md

 ### Prerequisites

 * Currently this script has only been tested on versions 2.79 and 2.78 of Blender and does not yet work on Blender 2.8.
-* Ensure you have installed and enabled the add-ons '3D Printing Toolbox' and [BlenderGIS](https://github.com/domlysz/BlenderGIS) installed for the correct version of Blender.
+* Ensure you have installed and enabled the add-ons:
+* '3D Printing Toolbox'
+* [BlenderGIS](https://github.com/domlysz/BlenderGIS) installed for the correct version of Blender.

 ### Installing add-ons